-However, a useful diversion comes to me as the man who kindled the fire approaches, talking with a smile.
+However, an opportune diversion comes to me as the man who kindled the fire approaches, talking with a smile.
 At some point he pauses his speech as if waiting for my response.
 I try to reply, but no words come out.
 Everything still seems a bit out of focus, like a dream.

-I attempt again to speak, just to confirm my own existence.
+I attempt to speak again, just to confirm my own existence.
 But the familiar sound of my voice doesn't reach back to my ears.
-I try to pinch myself, but even my hands won't cooperate.
+I try to pinch myself, but my hands won't cooperate.

 Suddenly cheers begin to erupt and the man beams, appearing to take great pride in the growing procession.
 He addresses the crowd with the vigor of a lion's roar.
 The crowd answers back with the same fervor, as if a single pride.